Alvin Greene

-Alvin Michael Greene (born August 30, 1977) is an American political candidate from the state of South Carolina.
-He was the Democratic Party's nominee in the 2010 United States Senate election in South Carolina, and was defeated by incumbent Republican Sen. Jim DeMint, 61.48% to 27.65%.
-Greene is the first African-American to be nominated for U.S. Senate by a major party in South Carolina.
+Alvin Michael Greene (August 30, 1977 – March 3, 2026) was an American politician.
+He was known for being the Democratic nominee in the 2010 United States Senate election in South Carolina.
+Greene was the first African-American to be nominated for U.S. Senate by a major party in South Carolina.

-Greene is notable for the suspicions among members of his own party regarding the legitimacy of his 2010 primary victory, for his "strange, well-documented behavior on the campaign trail," for the intense media attention he received, and for pursuing his 2010 Senate bid despite having been indicted.
-He also ran for the state legislature in a February 2011 special election, receiving 37 votes.
+On June 8, 2010, Greene won an unexpected victory in the South Carolina Democratic primary for U.S. Senate.
+Despite the fact that he did not actively campaign for the position, he defeated Charleston County councilmember and former state legislator Vic Rawl, 59%-41%.
+Members of Greene's own party questioned the legitimacy of his victory.
+In June 2010, the executive committee of the South Carolina Democratic Party held a hearing to assess the legitimacy of the primary results and found insufficient evidence of impropriety to justify holding a new primary election.
+Nevertheless, the South Carolina Democratic Party called for Greene to withdraw his candidacy, asserting that pending criminal charges against him would make victory impossible.
+During his general election campaign, Greene became known for "strange, well-documented behavior on the campaign trail," for the intense media attention he received, and for continuing to pursue his Senate bid despite having been indicted.
+He was defeated by incumbent Republican U.S. Senator Jim DeMint, 61.48%-27.65%.

+Greene later ran for the South Carolina state legislature in a February 2011 special election, receiving 37 votes.

 Early life and military service

-Greene was born in Florence, South Carolina.
-His father, James Greene Sr., is a retired teacher from the Clemson Extension program, a barber, and a nightclub owner "who wanted blacks to play a bigger role in politics and entertainment."

-Greene received a bachelor's degree in political science from the University of South Carolina in 2000.
+Greene was born in Florence, South Carolina, on August 30, 1977.
+His father, James Greene Sr., is a retired teacher from the Clemson Extension program, a barber, and a nightclub owner "who wanted blacks to play a bigger role in politics and entertainment".
+He received a bachelor's degree in political science from the University of South Carolina in 2000.

-Greene served as a unit supply specialist in the U.S. Army from February 2007 to August 2009.
+He served as a unit supply specialist in the U.S. Army from February 2007 to August 2009.
 He also previously served in the South Carolina Air National Guard from 1995 to 2002, on active duty with the U.S. Air Force as an intelligence specialist from July 2002 to September 2005 and with the Army National Guard for seven months prior to joining the Army.
 During Greene's time in the Air Force, he received numerous poor evaluations from his superiors.
 The evaluations stated that Greene was an ineffective leader who was disorganized, made costly errors, and could not clearly express his thoughts.
 Greene received an honorable but involuntary discharge from the Army in 2009 after a 13-year career.

-For his military service, Greene received the Air Force Good Conduct Medal, the Army Reserve Components Achievement Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Korea Defense Service Medal, the Non-Commissioned Officer Professional Development Ribbon, the Army Service Ribbon and the Air Force Training Ribbon.
+For his military service, Greene received the Air Force Good Conduct Medal, the Army Reserve Components Achievement Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Korea Defense Service Medal, the Non-Commissioned Officer Professional Development Ribbon, the Army Service Ribbon, and the Air Force Training Ribbon.